Admitted Claimant Frequently Asked Questions

 The Birth-Injury authorizing legislation does not stipulate any housing benefit except when a claimant is placed in a residential facility.
 However, the Board of Directors of the Program provides a benefit as outlined in the Program Guidelines.
 Please see the current guidelines for details.

-Generally yes, please contact the Program and review the Guidelines for details.
+Generally yes.
+Please get in touch with the Program and review the Guidelines for details.

 Does the Program have a housing benefit if I rent?